-LICENSED EARLY CARE: QUALITY
+EARLY CARE AND EDUCATION: QUALITY

-Researchers have found that children who receive quality child care enter school with better math, language, and social skills.
-Quality child care provides safe, loving, and stimulating environments for young children.
-Early Achievers is a program that supports child care programs to provide high quality care.
-Many early learning programs in our state have achieved a quality rating through Early Achievers, however, quality care has a financial cost that varies by age.
+Researchers have found that children who receive high-quality early care and education enter school with better math, language, and social skills than their peers.
+Quality early care and education provides safe, loving, and stimulating environments for young children.
+Early Achievers is a program that supports ECE programs to provide high-quality care.
+Many ECE programs in our state have achieved a quality rating through Early Achievers, however, quality care has a financial cost that varies by age.
 Care for infants and toddlers is often very expensive, and there is not enough of it for most of the children and families who need it.

-In 2022, the Washington State Department of Commerce released a Cost of Quality report that estimates the cost of high quality care for children by age and location.
+In 2022, the Washington State Department of Commerce released a Cost of Quality report that estimates the cost of high-quality care for children by age and location.
 The report includes costs associated with higher levels of quality, such as paid planning time for teachers, money for curriculum and assessment, and living wages for early care and education professionals.
 Estimates show a significant difference between child care costs and the current WCCC subsidy rate, and an even greater gap with what families can pay.
 While many child care programs demonstrate high quality, they do it at a financial loss and often at the cost of their own wages.
-In addition, these estimates do not include data on the cost of high quality care for children with disabilities, who may need additional supports to be included in early care and education programs.
+In addition, these estimates do not include data on the cost of high-quality care for children with disabilities, who may need additional supports to be included in early care and education programs.

-COST OF HIGH QUALITY CARE VS. WCCC SUBSIDY RATES BY AGE
+COST OF HIGH-QUALITY CARE VS. WCCC SUBSIDY RATES BY AGE